 Correct tine clearance cannot be stressed enough as it is essential to minimize crop loss, prevent premature wear of tines, and decrease crop contamination which can result in premature wear of your processing equipment.
 Turn the tilt cylinder pitch adjustment handle (Figure 4) clockwise to raise the tine height or turn the handle counter clockwise to lower the tine height.
-Flip the wire lock over the handle to keep the handle from turning during operation.
+Use the locking pin to keep the handle from turning during operation.
 Generally, the tines should be around 1-2 inches from the ground for most crops.
 However, each situation is different and factors like field conditions, stubble length, and crop moisture can change where the optimum setting should be.